 As the best-selling video game of all time, Minecraft has a broad appeal to many kids (and even adults).
 Because of its open-ended nature, particularly with regard to its command system and redstone features, many players use it not as a game itself, but as a game engine in which to create their own games.
 Other players even create their own mods to introduce new items and behaviors in the game.
 In either case, knowing how to write code is super useful in achieving the end result.
 In this article, we’ll look at some of the best Minecraft coding classes for kids, some of which are even free.

 Discover the best Minecraft coding classes for kids

 Because of Minecraft’s popularity, companies focusing on computer science education for young students have implemented many different Minecraft coding courses for kids.
-Here is a list of different Minecraft coding courses targeted at kids.
+Here is a list of different online Minecraft coding courses for kids.

 In Create & Learn’s Minecraft Modding Intro course, students will learn how to use the coding interface in Minecraft: Education Edition, a version of Minecraft with added features specifically designed for use in educational settings.
 Students will use code to program a special Minecraft entity called the Agent in order to save a village from the threat of forest fires.
 Students will learn the basics of sequencing and even apply some logic in simple ‘if’ statements and ‘while’ loops.

 - Best for: Students with no prior coding experience

 - Pros: No cost, so it’s a great way to test the coding waters; block-based coding language

 - Cons: Class size may be larger because of free enrollment